 However, do not panic and do not give into the demands.
 In doing so, you’ll only open up a floodgate to further attacks.

-The following are key steps to take after an attack has occurred.
+The following are key steps to take after a ransomware attack has occurred.
 Call this a cheat sheet if you will.

-2. After isolating the affected endpoints, take them offline to prevent further spreading of the malware.
-System recovery via backup may sound like the end-all remedy and albeit highly tempting, allow the infosec team to complete their assessment and come up with a course of action first.
+- After isolating the affected endpoints, take them offline to prevent further spreading of the malware.
+System recovery via backup may sound like the end-all remedy and albeit highly tempting, allow the InfoSec team to complete their assessment and come up with a course of action first.